beast-dev/doc/pages/beast/programs/beast_beast.md

 folder: beast/programs
 ---

-{% include icon-callout.html file='icons/beast-icon.png' content='Run BEAST by double clicking on the BEAST icon in the package you downloaded.' %}
+{% include icon-callout.html file='icons/beastx-icon.png' content='Run BEAST by double-clicking on the BEAST icon in the package you downloaded.' %}

 When you run BEAST with a graphical user interface you will see the following dialog box appear: